JustinMountain/personal-blog/posts/blocking-ads-on-my-home-network.md

 [![Custom DNS settings pointing to the Pi-hole](pihole-dns-configuration.jpg "Custom DNS Settings")](pihole-dns-configuration.jpg)
 *Custom DNS settings tell my desktop to use the Pi-hole for its DNS requests.*

-In the 'Network Connections' control panel, go into the properties of the connection to the router and disable IPv6.
-Then go to the IPv4 properties andchange the 'Obtain DNS server address automatically' to 'Use the following DNS server addresses.'
-In 'Preferred DNS server,' put in the address of the Pi-hole (192.168.1.100 in this case).
-Windows won't allow you to input the same address as the Alternate DNS server, so I set it to 1.1.1.1, but if I had a second Pi-hole setup, this is where that would go.
+In the **Network Connections** control panel, go into the properties of the connection to the router and disable **IPv6**.
+Then go to the IPv4 properties and change the **Obtain DNS server address automatically** to **Use the following DNS server addresses**.
+In **Preferred DNS server**, put in the address of the Pi-hole (`192.168.1.100` in this case).
+Windows won't allow you to input the same address as the Alternate DNS server, so I set it to `9.9.9.9`, but if I had a second Pi-hole setup, this is where that would go.
 This ensures that if my server were to shutdown or stop working for some reason that my desktop would still be able to connect to the internet.

 ### 🙋 What's Next?